Niz8/Anagram/readme.md

 ## Version History

+### v1.6.4

+- Fixed advanced option inputs overflowing on mobile Safari — added `overflow-x: hidden` to `html`/`body`, `box-sizing: border-box` throughout, `min-width: 0` on grid cells, and `-webkit-appearance: none` on all inputs
+- Constrained advanced panel and grid to 100% width with `box-sizing: border-box`
+- Breakpoint for 2-column adv grid lowered to 460px

 ### v1.6.3

 - Replaced `<button>` toggle with a plain `<div role="button">` — Safari was styling both `<label>` and `<button>` as green pills regardless of CSS resets